 ACEX has the right to actively participate in the exploration for and/or extraction of natural resources within the Service Contract through adequate rights which give the Company sufficient influence in decisions over the said exploration for and/or extraction of natural resources.
 Under the SCs, the Company as the Contractor is the exclusive party to conduct petroleum operations in the covered Contract Area.
 The Company, as a Contractor, is solidarily liable with other Contractors to the Philippine government to perform the obligations under the SCs.
 The Philippine Government may require the performance of any or all obligations under the SCs by any or all of the Contractors.
 As a Contractor, the Company has the right and obligation to participate actively in the exploration, development, and production of petroleum resources within the contract area.
 The SCs provide for minimum work commitments and minimum exploration expenditures which must be complied with by any or all of the Contractors.
-ACEX's obligations under the Service Contracts include delineation and operations, including exploration, development and production, and, determination of commerciality of Crude Oil or Natural Gas discoveries.
+ACEX's obligations under the Service Contracts include delineation and operation of Production Area, preparation of the annual Work Program and budget to carry out Petroleum Operations, including exploration, development and production, and, determination of commerciality of Crude Oil or Natural Gas discoveries.
 ACEX's rights under the SCs include, among others, the right to export and sell its share of petroleum production in the open market, subject to the obligation to supply a portion of domestic petroleum requirements.